sheetau/PerformanceMonitor/README.md

 ### Installation & Usage

-1. Download the latest `PerformanceMonitor.exe` from the [Releases](https://github.com/sheetau/PerformanceMonitor/releases) page.
+1. Download the latest `PerformanceMonitor.exe` from [Latest Release](https://github.com/sheetau/PerformanceMonitor/releases/latest).
 2. Run the executable **once with administrator privileges**.
    - This sets up the service so it runs in the background automatically after every system restart.
 3. By default, performance data is accessible at: http://127.0.0.1:5000/performance